 Each campus has a few members of residential staff who live in the college throughout the programme and are able to assist students at any time of the day or night.

 It is important to note that Oxford Royale Academy is not a part of, or otherwise affiliated to, The Queen’s College or the University of Oxford.
-Find out more about ORA and the University of Oxford.
+Find out more about Oxford Royale and the University of Oxford.

-Oxford is a city like no other, home to the #1 university in the world and a huge number of historic sites and attractions, including museums, galleries, parks and more.
-Oxford is also the home of ORA, where we have been running our award-winning Oxford summer school since 2004.
-Join us in Oxford in summer 2021 and experience life on the campus of the world-renowned University of Oxford.
+Oxford is a city like no other, home to the best university in the world and a huge number of historic sites and attractions, including museums, galleries, parks and more.
+Oxford is also the home of Oxford Royale, where we have been running our award-winning Oxford summer school since 2004.
+Join us in Oxford this summer and experience life on the campus of the world-renowned University of Oxford.